April 29, 2017

 “Chief Justice Cantil-Sakauye is an extraordinary person, one who has led the California courts with an innovative spirit in challenging times,” said Dean Susan Westerberg Prager.
 “She is a person who has made a difference throughout her career.
 I cannot think of a more appropriate speaker to inspire and empower Southwestern’s 2017 graduating class.”

 Southwestern Trustee, Thomas Hoberman ’75, will receive an honorary doctor of laws degree at the commencement ceremony.
-A prominent entertainment attorney, active leader in the Southwestern Law School community and philanthropist, Mr. Hoberman is a partner in the firm of Hansen, Jacobson, Teller, Hoberman, Newman, Warren, Richman, Rush, Kaller & Gellman LLP in Beverly Hills.
-He practices transactional entertainment law, focused on the representation of actors, writers, producers and directors.
+A prominent entertainment attorney, an active leader in the Southwestern Law School community, and philanthropist, Mr. Hoberman is a partner in the firm of Hansen, Jacobson, Teller, Hoberman, Newman, Warren, Richman, Rush, Kaller & Gellman LLP in Beverly Hills.
+He practices transactional entertainment law, focused on the representation of actors, writers, producers, and directors.

 Mr. Hoberman has been a member of the Southwestern Board of Trustees since 2002 and served as Chair from December 2011 through 2015.
 He is a past Co-Chair of the law school's Biederman Entertainment and Media Law Institute Executive Board, which plays a critical role in the growth of the internationally recognized Institute.
 As a generous contributor to Southwestern with a vested interest in student success, he and his wife, Ellen, established the Tom and Ellen Hoberman Endowed Scholarship Fund in 2003, providing assistance to outstanding Southwestern students with financial need.